lisateichmann/Mapping-German-Women-Writers-Translations/README.md

 The data has been extracted from the German National Library's Datenshop using the following search query: spo=ger and (sgt=59 or sgt=B) and (jhr=1980) It also contains datasets that have been extracted on different dates from the library catalogue using the same search query.

-For the full dataset see:
+For each author the GND (Gemeinsame Normdatei) authority files have been extracted.

+For an analysis of the source dataset see: Teichmann, Lisa.
+“Mapping German Fiction in Translation in the German National Library Catalogue (1980-2020),” 2023. https://escholarship.mcgill.ca/concern/theses/0p096d03z?locale=en.

 # Folders